 To understand who your client is and create a customer portrait, do an ABC XYZ analysis.
 Do not hesitate to check everyone for compliance with these parameters right at the funnel entry point.

 Next, determine how much of the total volume of purchases of a specific product a customer buys from you, and how much from competitors.
-Ask yourself a question: what should you do to get the customer fully switch to your service?
+Ask yourself a question: what should you do to get the customer entirely switch to your service?
 Correct the business proposal accordingly and watch the sales grow.

 Method 2: angled optimization

 You need to build a sales funnel and analyze the journey of each potential buyer, to understand where the weaknesses of the sales department are and make a clear plan for its development.
-It is important to configure CRM to have automatically generated reports.
+It is crucial to configure CRM to have automatically generated reports.

 If you decide to take the development of the sales department seriously, start by building a funnel.
 Identify stages, such as a cold call, presentation, commercial offer, invoicing, payment.